W8BSD/bsdtty/README.md

 * There are at least two different 5-bit codesets... likely more since linpsk uses '=' instead of ';'
 * I'm not sure that USOS is handled correctly.
 * I should idle with LTRS, not a mark signal... super tricky.
-* There are literally no options...
-USOS, baudrate, etc need to exist perhaps.
+* There should be a config file so you don't need to write a script if you're not me.